Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 emergency response
 encryption
 encryption -- at rest
-event streaming https://kafka.apache.org/intro
-event-driven architecture = uses events to trigger and communicate between decoupled services, common with microservices Externalized configuration
+Event Driven Architectures = publish/subscribe model whereby there is a publisher (or publishers) which sends out notifications that something happened and subscribers (hereafter referred to as consumers) who are interested in things that happened.
+Good decoupling but hard to track impact of changes. event streaming https://kafka.apache.org/intro event-driven architecture = uses events to trigger and communicate between decoupled services, common with microservices Externalized configuration